Claims Against Starbucks

-Have you been injured while visiting or working in a Starbucks coffee shop?
-If you have been hurt at Starbucks through no fault of your own, you may be entitled to make a claim for compensation.
+Have you been injured while visiting or working in a coffee shop?
+If you have been hurt at a coffee shop through no fault of your own, you may be entitled to make a claim for compensation.

 For more than 25 years, our specialist injury lawyers have helped people who have been injured as a result of the actions or negligence of others.
 Our team are ready to help you.

 To find out if you have a valid claim, call our friendly team on 0800 342 3206 or contact us online to request a call-back.

 Starbucks Accident Claims

 Coffee shops are legally obligated to keep both its customers and employees safe while on its premises.
 Staff should be properly trained to safely handle hot drinks and food.
 If a coffee shop fails in its duty of care, accidents can occur.

 Some of the more common incidents that occur in coffee shops and can result in injury include: